 The maximum allowable height is 150 feet with guy wires.

 I’ve never heard of the Light Bulb Scaffold™ System.
 How long has it been around?

 The LBS was introduced in August 2010.
 In its short time on the market, the Light Bulb Scaffold™ System has proven to be indispensable in all sorts of applications:

 • It’s used by Madison Square Garden to change LED scoreboard panels between seating levels in the few hours between games.
+It’s the perfect stadium scaffolding.
 Outside scaffold contractors are too slow and too expensive, taking days to do the job.
 They say they save over $5,000 every time their electricians use it.

 • Alamo Drafthouse Cinema was faced with having to change out all their fire sprinkler heads.
 Rather than close their theaters for days, the LBS allowed them to do the job in hours.